 Born on July 11, 1990 in Odense, Caroline Wozniacki is a professional tennis player who speaks fluent Polish, Danish and English.
 She became trilingual being born to parents from Poland.
 Wozniacki’s parents were athletes and her brother was also a former professional footballer in Denmark.

-In July 19, 2005 Caroline made her first appearance at Cincinnati’s Western and Southern Financial Group Women’s Open in the Sony Ericsson WTA Tour.
-She lost a tournament to Patty Schnyder in the first round who became the champion later on.
-Caroline also appeared in the Orange Bowl tennis championship that same year.
+In July 19, 2005 Wozniacki made her first appearance at Cincinnati’s Western and Southern Financial Group Women’s Open in the Sony Ericsson WTA Tour.
+She lost a tournament to Patty Schnyder in the first round, who became the champion later on.
+Wozniacki also appeared in the Orange Bowl tennis championship that same year.

 2010 was a notable year for Wozniacki.
 It was during this year that she was able to reach her career highest rank at No. 1.
 Eight years later, she is still one of the top ranked tennis players, sitting at the No. 2 spot as of February 2018.
 She did, however, reached No. 1 in January 2018.

 She fell out of the top ten after dropping out of several tournaments due to a viral illness in 2019.
 Wozniacki was able to reach the finals of the Charleston Open.